twilight-project/testnets/README.md

 This folder contains two separate docker files organized to setup and deploy testnet nodes as follows

-- validator-docker: This contains the setup environment ans instructions to deploy a standard validator node along with btc-oracle instance configured as a validator/judge.
+- validator-docker: This contains the setup environment and instructions to deploy a standard validator node along with btc-oracle instance configured as a validator/judge.
 The instructions to setup a new testnet are also provided here.

 - btc-signer-docker: This folder constains detailed instructions for setting up a node to act as a Btc Fragments signer.